-- The names of the SEND Co-ordinator is Mrs Sharon Marlton
+- The SEND Co-ordinator is Mrs Sharon Marlton

 - The named Governor for Special Educational Needs and Disabilities is Mrs Helene Allen

-If you have any queries or concerns in relation to special educational needs, please contact Mrs Sharon Marlton on email@example.com or by telephoning (01983) 563732
+If you have any queries or concerns in relation to special educational needs, please do contact Mrs Sharon Marlton on our contact form here or email sen (at) oakfieldcepri.iow.sch.uk or by telephoning (01983) 563732

 Information in relation to SEND at Oakfield CE Primary School is available to download: